 - IBJJF 3rd Place São Paulo Open (2013 Master 2)

 Mauro Ayres Biography

-In judo, Ayres always prefered the newaza (ground work) where he felt he had an advantage over the majority of his training partners, for that reason, in 1994 he decided to give jiu jitsu a try.
-His first class was on December, 1994, a class taught by Roberto Atalla.
+In judo, Ayres always preferred the newaza (ground-work) where he felt he had an advantage over the majority of his training partners, for that reason, in 1994 he decided to give jiu-jitsu a try.
+His first class was on December 1994, a class taught by Roberto Atalla.

 Alexandre Andrade remained as Ayres’ instructor from white belt to brown.
 When Ayres reached the brown belt level, he started training also at a Gama Filho University academy (UGF) affiliate.
 UGF had strong ties with Nova Geração, and both teams often competed under the same banner.